-Editor’s note: From 2012 to 2014, Matt Rice wrote the music column Matt on Music for The Eastern Echo, the student newspaper for Eastern Michigan University.
-Beginning in 2016, Matt relaunched this column on The Young Folks.
+Editor’s note: From 2012 to 2014, Melody Rice wrote the music column Matt on Music for The Eastern Echo, the student newspaper for Eastern Michigan University.
+Beginning in 2016, Melody relaunched this column on The Young Folks.

 My New Year’s resolution is to write more, and hopefully make this column a regular, weekly thing.
 With few new releases to write about, though, I’ll have to start with some surprised late December releases.

 In this decade, the surprise December release has become a staple, with Beyoncé’s self-titled album in 2013, D’Angelo’s Black Messiah in 2014, and Pusha T’s King Push – Darkest Before the Done: The Prelude all pleasantly surprising fans and infuriating critics who just wanted to be done with their year-end lists.

 In 2016, there was nothing really on that level.
 There wasn’t an album big enough to make all the already-submitted lists null and void, even with a highly praised new Run the Jewels album (which is getting its physical release in 2017, anyway).
 But here are three albums that at least came close to stirring the pot that it is list season.